-During one on ones with more junior engineers I often get questions like “what should I do to get to the next level” or “what should I improve on” or even “what defines a senior engineer” and although there are multiple answers for all of these questions, there are some generic parts worth talking about.
+During one-on-ones with more junior engineers, I often get questions like “What should I do to get to the next level?”, “What should I improve on?” or even “What defines a senior engineer?”, and although there are multiple answers to all of these questions, there are some generic parts worth talking about.

 I’m not here to talk about how to get promoted though.
 I’m a big believer that you should focus on increasing the value of what you produce and that the recognition will follow, assuming you’re not in a dysfunctional company (if you are, scroll to the end of this article).

 So, technically, how do you improve faster?

 1. Try to understand how everything works under the hood (extreme growth mindset)

 As engineers, we often face problems that we don’t know how to solve and we’re expected to figure it out.
 Some problems turn out to be trivial, being solved with a simple StackOverflow search, but the harder ones will take days out of your life.

 The more you know about how things work, the easier it will be to spot things that are misbehaving, and spotting what is misbehaving in a complex system is usually half the work for fixing it.